Silobreaker/MaltegoDocumentation/index.md

 #### Hacker Ops
 > Any &rarr; Hacker Ops returns Any

-> Find Hacker Operations or 'Ops' that are related to your seed
+> Find related cyber entities from the "Hacktivist Operations" list in SB.

 Hacker Operation or 'Ops' are joint efforts or rushes to attack specific targets; eg. [Operation Antisec](https://en.wikipedia.org/wiki/Operation_AntiSec).
 Silobreaker automatically identifies and tracks these Operations.
 This transform allows you to find operations that are related to the seed.